kbsriram/keypan/README.md

 1. Github - publish a public gist containing your fingerprint.
 An example can be found here - https://gist.github.com/kbsriram/c05dca103a252ac0d6ac
 2. Twitter - go to your [profile settings](https://twitter.com/settings/profile) and add your fingerprint to your bio.
 An example can be found here - https://twitter.com/kbsriram
-3. Google+ - go to your profile about page and edit your basic information to include your fingerprint.
-An example can be found here - https://plus.google.com/+KBSriram/about - and [this page](https://support.google.com/plus/answer/1355890) has more information on how to edit your profile page.
+3. Google+ - go to your profile about page and [edit your basic information](https://support.google.com/plus/answer/1355890) to include your fingerprint.
+An example can be found here - https://plus.google.com/+KBSriram/about